 Antony Esposito, Head UK Consultant Relations

-Diversity & inclusion has a clear governance setup
+Diversity & Inclusion has a clear governance setup

-#100BLACKINTERNS offers internships to Black students across the UK to help kick start their career in investment management.
+10,000 Black Interns offers internships to Black students across the UK to help kick start their career in investment management.
 200 of the industry’s leading players are participating as a way to source a more diverse group of talent for the long-term.

 Advance is the leading business association for gender equality in Switzerland, committed to increasing the share of women in management in Swiss-based companies.